Make a complaint: Scotland

 • what you think we should do to put things right

-Please contact us and we will be able to assist you.
-We are committed to equality and accessibility.
-If you can’t do this yourself, you can ask a friend or relative to help you.
-We accept complaints from advocates once we have confirmed that they have been authorised to act on the customer’s behalf.
+We are committed to equality and accessibility and are happy to assist you if you need help in submitting a complaint.
+You can also ask a friend or relative to help you.
+We accept complaints from advocates once we have confirmed that they have been authorised to act on your behalf.

 What happens next